lcsmuller/lifesrc-minimizer/README.md

-# GoL-SAT
+# GoL-SAT Backwards Solver

-A SAT-based forward/backwards solver for Conway's "Game of Life".
+A SAT-based backwards solver for Conway's "Game of Life" that minimizes live cells.

 ## Compile